danscava/uo-international/README.md

 =====

 This is a custom fork of the open source RunUO emulator project that i built.
+Unfortunately the server itself is not online anymore :)

+Here is the custom ruleset (in general):

 * Only Felucca facet.
 * Pre-Aos expansion status, no insurance, no stats on weapons other than Force, Power, Vanq and accuracy bonus etc.